NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

 Two different building inventories have been developed for the Atlantic County testbed and can be accessed on DesignSafe.

-**Atlantic County Inventory**: Full inventory of 100,721 buildings in the 23 municipalities of Atlantic County, described based on a variety of data sources (:numref:`fig-buildingClassACI`).
-The buildings in this inventory are exposed to wind only OR the combination of wind and floodplain hazards.
+**Atlantic County Inventory**: A full inventory of 100,721 buildings in the 23 municipalities of Atlantic County, described based on a variety of data sources (:numref:`fig-buildingClassACI`).
+The buildings in this inventory are exposed to either wind only or the combination of wind and floodplain hazards.

 .. _fig-buildingClassACI: